davidecaruso/ts-ddd/docs/README.md

 #### Entity

 Definition of entity, with specific ID.
 It is extended by **Aggregate Root**, which implicitly is an aggregate with within a root entity.

 #### Value Object

 Definition of value object.

-- **ID**: represents an identifier.
+- **Id**: represents an identifier.
 It provides some extension-ready classes (integer, object, string and uuid).
 - **Date Time**: represents a date value with time.
 It provides some specific classes (created at, updated at, deleted at and occurred at).
 - **Number**: represents a number.
 It provides some specific classe (integer, decimal, positive integer, positive decimal).

 #### Event